petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 ) !global;

 // Global variables
-// --
 $customizer-instances: () !global;
 ```

 As you can see, we have a pretty simple map of our default color palette to use within our customization API.
 I also created another global variable called `$customizer-instances` that will keep a record of all the data from each use of the API.

-We'll make it an empty map for now.
+It's an empty map for now.

 So, let's go ahead and move on to the next step, which is fleshing out the bones of our main mixin that we will be using to drive the API.

 ## Building our API's driver